zebrunner/carina/docs/dataproviders.md

 ![XLS file - Data Provider - screenshot](./img/xlsscreen.png)

 In the TUID column you should specify some unique test identifier that will be set at the beginning of the test name in the test results report.
-In the next columns you can specify the arguments for a test and their values in lower rows.
+In the next columns you can specify the arguments for a test and their values in the bottom lines.
 They will be used as parameters in `@XlsDataSourceParameters`.
 In this example, the values of a, b, c arguments were defined in 3 sets of values with different TUID.

 ## DataProvider with huge number of columns
 In some cases, we have to provide 10+ columns into the test.
 In this case, there is one tricky point.
 Just removing dsArgs dataprovider parameter will collect all the rows into the single HashMap<String, String> object, so you can dynamically get any column in the test using the column name.